m00qek/utest/docs/how-to/custom-proxy.md

 };
 ```

 Every proxy method that handles a keyed lookup should follow this decision order: behavior override → data entry → strict die → real module/null.
-See [About strict mode](../explanation/strict-mode.md) for why.
 For the full list of `ctx` methods, see [Proxy context API reference](../reference/contributor/proxy-ctx-api.md).

 ---